 There are different kinds of courses that students may want to pursue.
 Depending on the level of education that the course belongs to, you can avail of the following types of student loans in India.

 Undergraduate courses are typically 3 to 4 years long.
-Undergraduate loans can be availed for both domestic as well overseas courses from a bank or a financial institution.
+Undergraduate loans can be availed from a bank or financial institution for domestic and overseas courses.

-There are different kinds of student loans based on the location of the university or the institute in which you are planning to pursue the course, either in India or abroad.
+student loans are based on the university's location or the institute where you plan to pursue the course, either in India or abroad.
 Depending on these criteria, the following types of student loans are available.

-This type of student loan can only be availed if you wish to be admitted to an educational institution that is located in India.
-Apart from this, different lenders may have their own criteria that need to be met.
+This type of student loan can only be availed if you wish to be admitted to an educational institution in India.
+Apart from this, different lenders may have criteria that must be met.

 To qualify for this type of student loan, the educational institution that you will be enrolled in should be located outside India.
 In addition to the course fees, overseas student loans may also cover the cost of air travel, accommodation, and other costs that students may incur.

-Each type of student loan is tailored to meet specific educational requirements and comes with its own advantages.
+Each type of student loan is tailored to meet specific educational requirements and has advantages.
 Take some time to figure out your financial position so that you don’t end up with a loan you struggle to repay.
 The Fi Money app can help you keep track of your income and expenditure across bank accounts to give you a holistic view of your finances.

-Typically, the amount of financing that you will be eligible for depends on the type of course you wish to pursue and whether you want to pursue that course in India or abroad.
-The quantum of loans can vary from one bank to another, as well as from one student to the next.
+Typically, the amount of financing you will be eligible for depends on the course type you wish to pursue and whether you want to pursue that course in India or abroad.
+The quantum of loans can vary from one bank to another and from one student to the next.
 That said, under the National Backward Classes Finance & Development Corporation’s (NBCDC’s) loan scheme in India, the maximum amount of education loan is capped at ₹15 lakh for studying in India and ₹20 lakh for studying abroad.

-Graduates or professionals studying further can expect to get student loans up to $20,500 from FAFSA or the Free Application for Federal Student Aid.
+Graduates or professionals studying further can expect student loans up to $20,500 from FAFSA or the Free Application for Federal Student Aid.
 This is typically offered as a direct, unsubsidised loan.

 Yes, FAFSA offers education loans for students attending graduate schools too.
 So, if you are applying for graduate school, you can get a student loan to cover the costs.